dsmooke/readme-inception/README.md

 The final result of your newly generated README.md should look like this:
 ![New README Gif](New-generated-readme.gif)

-Complete run through of the application:
+Watch a complete run through of the application, or watch on YouTube [here](https://www.youtube.com/watch?v=Ksv3WGhtsKs&feature=youtu.be)

 ![README run through Gif](imgs/walk-thru-readme-generator.gif)

 ## Credits